tariqahmed1912/internship-kloudle/docs/production_setup.md

 ## **Objective**

-The aim of this section is to set up a production server for deploying an application (DVNA).
+The aim of this section is to set up a production server for deploying an application (DVNA) and solve the 3rd point of the `[Problem Statement](problem_statements.md)` under Task 1.

 About DVNA